magomimmo/modern-cljs/doc/tutorial-20.md

 As you see we added the `clojurescript.test` dependency and a test command for each JS file emitted by each build.

-> NOTE 8: At the moment we don't care about differentiating lein
+> NOTE 9: At the moment we don't care about differentiating lein
 > profiles.
-This is something we'll eventualy afford in a later
+This is something we'll afford later.
-> turorial specifically dedicated to lib/project deployment.

 ### Light the fire